Monday, April 30, 2018

 Thornton Academy is located in Saco, Maine.
 The private school celebrated its bicentennial anniversary in 2011, which also happens to be the first year that many of its international students started volunteering at the Seashore Trolley Museum.
 Thornton Academy began its Residential Life Program with the 2009/10 school year.
 That year there was one coed dormitory with about forty-four students.
 In addition, several international students lived with local families in the greater Saco area.
 The Residential Life Program at Thornton Academy has grown over the past nine years to now include a little more than 200 students from about thirty different countries living in five dormitories along with the homestay option.

 Since the fall of 2011, TA Residential Life student volunteers have contributed thousands of hours to helping the Seashore Trolley Museum in a variety of ways.
 These photos are just a glimpse of the many, many tasks these students have participated in at the Museum, or on behalf of the Museum over the years.
-The number of students that volunteer and the volunteer hours they contribute have made a significant contribution to grant applications is showing clear evidence of community support for the Museum's mission.
+The number of students who volunteer and the volunteer hours they contribute have made a significant contribution to grant applications showing clear evidence of community support for the Museum's mission.

 Photography and video.
 The opening video is an example